scp756-221/course-site/docs/a6/page.md

   When recording allocation, we're only concerned with whether the value is close to the total available.
 Simply record whether the value is above or below 90%.

-* **Utilization** determines the *rate of training*.
-When a net is large enough to approach the maximum utilization for any single resource, that resource will limit the training rate for any larger nets.

 ## Step 1: Train the naive net